chrisnajman/grid-reading-flow-tests/README.md

 ## CSS

 > [!NOTE]
-> VSCode currently (30/05/2025) currently flags the classes `.grid-rows` and `.grid-columns` as 'problems'.
+> VSCode currently (30/05/2025) flags the classes `.grid-rows` and `.grid-columns` as 'problems'.
 Please ignore the warnings.

 The `reading-flow` property and values used to control the grids are: